bradleytenuta/checkmate/README.md

 ##### Testing Submissions

 Docker is used to run the provided coursework unit tests on the user submissions.
 This is done by using a Maven image docker container.
-Then the unit tests and submission code are added to the container and then maven is used to run the tests.
+Then the unit tests and submission code are added to the container and then Maven is used to run the tests.
 A report is produced which is then returned to the main docker container which contains the website.

 <br>
 <br>